 SECTION 1: ANNUAL MEETING

-A. The Society shall hold an annual meeting each year for the purpose of electing and installing officers, receiving reports, amending Bylaws, and such other business as may arise; and for presenting educational programs.
+1. The ISRT shall hold an annual meeting each year for the purpose of electing and installing officers, receiving reports, amending Bylaws, and such other business as may arise; and for presenting educational programs.

 SECTION 2: SPECIAL MEETINGS